OpenStarbound/OpenStarbound/README.md

 It is **work-in-progress**, so up-to-date compiled builds for all platforms are not yet available.
 GitHub Actions will likely be set up to provide compiled builds in the future.

-However, a manually compiled client build (5/09/2023) is available [here](https://files.catbox.moe/bpq211.7z).
+However, a manually compiled client build (Nov 30th, 2023) is available [here](https://files.catbox.moe/izkhxa.zip).
 Extract it to a new `win_opensb` folder in your Starbound installation, adjacent to the win32 & win64 folders.

 If you do decide to compile it anyways, you must also make sure it loads the game assets in `/assets/opensb/`.